bastiaanhoeben/spaceflight-news/README.md

 ## Spaceflight News Retrieval

 ### Overview
-The goal of this project is to retrieve the latest space flight news from the [Spaceflight News API](www.spaceflightnewsapi.net) and write it to a PostgreSQL database.
+The goal of this project is to retrieve links to the latest space flight news articles from the [Spaceflight News API](www.spaceflightnewsapi.net) and write it to a PostgreSQL database.

 ### Getting started